ccamel/awesome-ccamel/README.md

 - [Rich-Harris/degit](https://github.com/Rich-Harris/degit) - Straightforward project scaffolding
 - [SchumacherFM/blog-cs](https://github.com/SchumacherFM/blog-cs) - My blog at https://cyrillschumacher.com - You may submit pull requests :-)
 - [Schweigi/assembler-simulator](https://github.com/Schweigi/assembler-simulator) - Simple 8-bit Assembler Simulator with Angular.js
-- [Significant-Gravitas/AutoGPT](https://github.com/Significant-Gravitas/AutoGPT) - AutoGPT is the vision of accessible AI for everyone, to use and to build on.
-Our mission is to provide the tools, so that you can focus on what matters.
 - [Ubleam/eslint-config-ubleam](https://github.com/Ubleam/eslint-config-ubleam) - 📜 ESLint shareable config used @Ubleam
 - [UstymUkhman/vite-plugin-glsl](https://github.com/UstymUkhman/vite-plugin-glsl) - :spider_web: Import, inline (and compress) GLSL shader files :electric_plug:
 - [VishwaGauravIn/github-profile-readme-maker](https://github.com/VishwaGauravIn/github-profile-readme-maker) - 🏆 Best Profile Generator, Create your perfect GitHub Profile ReadMe in the best possible way.
 Lots of features and tools included, all for free ! 💫